 Implement 3D secure

 3D secure is the most widely adopted authentication protocol that enhances payment processing security.
 It provides an additional layer of verification for card-not-present transactions, giving merchants confidence that the transaction is carried out by the cardholder and not by anyone else.
 The customer's identity may be verified using passive, biometric, and two-factor authentication approaches.

 3DS1 or 3DS2 allows merchants, card networks, and financial institutions to share information and access risky transactions with minimal friction.
 Plus, when your payment provider uses 3D Secure to authenticate a payment, the transaction is considered completely safe, shifting liability for fraudulent chargebacks from the merchant to the issuer.
 This way, merchants can avoid operational risks and reputation losses from fraud.

 Payment fraud can be tough to detect − especially given the intricacy of the digital payment system.
 This is where fraud monitoring and risk management systems will be helpful.
 They identify possible financial and operational risks and reduce the number of suspicious operations.

 Anti-fraud is a comprehensive fraud monitoring and prevention system that verifies every online payment in real time.
-Current anti-fraud systems take into account many parameters to determine suspicious transactions, for example, amount, unique bank card token, user’s digital fingerprint, the IP address of the payer, etc. Each anti-fraud system uses its own rules and filters, as well as machine learning technologies to detect and block fraudulent activities.
+Current anti-fraud systems consider many parameters to determine suspicious transactions, for example, amount, unique bank card token, user’s digital fingerprint, the IP address of the payer, etc. Each anti-fraud system uses its rules, filters, and machine learning technologies to detect and block fraudulent activities.

 Ensure PCI DSS compliance

 The PCI DSS is an internationally-used standard that aims to ensure that all organisations involved in accepting, processing, transmitting, and storing payment information take due care of the security of their customer’s sensitive data.
 PCI DSS compliance means adherence to the list of requirements set by the Payment Card Industry Security Standards Council.
 If you or your third-party payment provider don’t comply with the PCI standard, this strongly signals that the data may be compromised and used for fraudulent purposes.
 In addition to damaging a company’s reputation, non-compliance can lead to hefty fines.

 Train and educate